At National Grid ESO, we ensure Great Britain has the essential electricity it requires, managing supply and demand to meet the needs of our nation.

 Virtual Energy System project receives Strategic Innovation Fund grants

 In March, National Grid ESO was awarded a Strategic Innovation Fund (SIF) grant to support the Common Framework project.

-In addition, National Grid ESO has been awarded a second SIF grant for its CrowdFlex project and is now in the second, Alpha, phase of delivery.
+In addition, National Grid ESO has been awarded funding for the beta phase of the CrowdFlex project.
 The project will explore how technology and consumer behaviour patterns could support the co-ordination of energy consumption, generation and grid management.

 The Strategic Innovation Fund is a programme delivered by the UK’s independent energy regulator Ofgem in partnership with Innovate UK.
 It aims to find and fund ambitious, innovative projects with the potential to accelerate the transition to net zero.